 Stress Fractures – When your feet are fatigued, they may not absorb hard impacts efficiently and instead strain the bone tissue.
 This can create small, painful cracks that weaken your feet overall.

 Shin Splints – If your feet are not well conditioned, the muscles and connectors in your shins may not be able to handle the strain of running.
 This can lead to pain and swelling in the shins when you’re active.

 Sprains – Overstretching ligaments that support a joint is painful and destabilizes the limb.
 This can occur in several joints, though the ankle and the big toe are the most vulnerable in the lower limbs.

 Many running injuries are preventable, and all are treatable if they do develop.
 The key to avoiding foot pain while running is to take care of your feet before an injury occurs.
 Make sure your shoes are properly fitted and meet all of your support needs.
 Replace worn-out pairs and break the new ones in over time.
 Always warm up before and cool down after a run.
 When starting a new routine or increasing the intensity of your current one, take it slow and condition your feet to handle the pounding.
 Consider cross-training to help with the conditioning process, too.

 If pain does strike, don’t try to run through it.
-Let Martin Foot and Ankle help diagnose the problem and get you on track for recovery.
+Let the Martin Foot and Ankle podiatry team help diagnose the problem and get you on track for recovery.
 This may mean decreasing or taking a break from your regular running routine.
 However, healing your feet is important.
 Pushing through an injury could lead to worse problems in the long run.
 Don’t take your feet for granted.
-Contact our Lancaster, Lititz, York, or Hanover, PA, offices for an appointment.
+Contact our Lancaster, Lititz, York, or Hanover, PA, podiatry offices for an appointment.
 Call (717) 757-3537 or use our web request form to reach us.